 It’s easy to tell if you have slugs in your garden even if you never actually see them around.
 The young pointed tips of your lily sprouts and other young perennials will have noticeable gouges out of them.

 The slime trails are usually pretty easy to spot too if you look closely.
-They tend to come out of hiding in the evening and night or if the day is really rainy then you will see them in the daytime too.
+They tend to come out of hiding in the evening and night or if the day is rainy and cool then you will see them in the daytime too.
 Take a walk in the garden at night with a flashlight and you’ll see if you have them or not.

 If slugs are left uncontrolled they can easily kill a plant by eating it faster than it can grow., eventually the plant will just die from stress.
 There will be a need for slug bait or some kind of control measure or you won’t have any beautiful flowers when July arrives.